aws-samples/amazon-location-samples/create-custom-map-style/README.md

     ```bash

     nvm use 12
-    npm i tessera tilelive-aws aws4
+    npm i tessera tilelive-aws
     ```

-1. The module makes use of several environment variables to be able to sign calls to the AWS API.
-You can run the following to generate the required AWS credentials:

-    ```bash

-    $ aws sts get-session-token --duration-seconds 36000 --profile Amplify-Default

-    {
-      "Credentials": {
-        "AccessKeyId": "XXXX0XX0X0XXXXXX0XXX",
-        "SecretAccessKey": "x0XXxxXXXxXxXX0xXxxX0XXxX0X0xxxx0XxxxxXX",
-        "SessionToken": "XXxXx0XXxX0xxX0XxXXx//////////....=",
-        "Expiration": "2021-00-00T00:00:00+00:00"
-      }
-    }
-    ```

-    Set these environment variables in your terminal like so:

-    ```bash

-    export AWS_ACCESS_KEY_ID=<Access Key from Previous Step>
-    export AWS_SECRET_ACCESS_KEY=<Secret Key from Previous Step>
-    export AWS_SESSION_TOKEN=<Session Token from Previous Step>
-    ```

-    or optionally run the helper script we've included (be sure to have jq installed first, `brew install jq` on Mac, or follow instructions for other platforms here: <https://stedolan.github.io/jq/download/>):
-    `./setAwsEnvVariables.sh Amplify-Default`

-1. This should be enough to get started using `tessera`.
+1. Presuming you have the standard AWS environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_SESSION_TOKEN`) set correctly, this should be enough to get started using `tessera`.
 You'll need to provide the full file path to your module, so from your terminal run:

     ```bash

-    npx tessera -r $(pwd)/node_modules/tilelive-aws/tilelive-aws.js aws:///CreateCustomMapStyle-<YOUR ENVIRONMENT NAME>
+    node_modules/.bin/tessera -r $(pwd)/node_modules/tilelive-aws/tilelive-aws.js aws:///CreateCustomMapStyle-<YOUR ENVIRONMENT NAME>
     ```

 1. You should see some output in sdtout like `Listening at http://0.0.0.0:8080`.